Denise Labrie Poetry (click here)

 This family hosts a reunion every two years alternating between California, Louisiana, Nevada and Texas.

-The next Family Reunion is scheduled to be in Los Angeles, California July 2012
+The next Family Reunion is scheduled to be in Las Vegas July 2014

 Now available in the book Parle Creole French: Southern Louisiana Dialect(order below)